-There is also an opportunity, at the Company® Annual General Meeting for individual shareholders to raise general business matters with the full Board and notice of the Company® Annual General Meeting is circulated to all shareholders at least 20 working days before such meeting.
-The Chairman of the Audit and Remuneration Committee will be available at the Annual General Meeting to answer questions.
+There is also an opportunity, at the Company's Annual General Meeting for individual shareholders to raise general business matters with the full Board and notice of the Company's Annual General Meeting is circulated to all shareholders at least 20 working days before such meeting.
+The Chairman of both the Audit Committee and the Remuneration Committee will be available at the Annual General Meeting to answer questions.

-Frenkel Topping Group Plc STATEMENT OF DIRECTORSØRESPONSIBILITIES IN RESPECT OF THE FINANCIAL STATEMENTS
+Frenkel Topping Group Plc STATEMENT OF DIRECTORS' RESPONSIBILITIES IN RESPECT OF THE FINANCIAL STATEMENTS

-The directors are responsible for preparing the DirectorsøReport and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare group and company financial statements for each financial year.
-The directors are required by the AIM Rules of the London Stock Exchange to prepare Group financial statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union (õEUö) and have elected to prepare the company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).
+The directors are required by the AIM Rules of the London Stock Exchange to prepare Group financial statements in accordance with International Financial Reporting Standards ("IFRS") as adopted by the European Union ("EU") and have elected under company law to prepare the company financial statements in accordance with United Kingdom Generally Accepted Accounting Practice (United Kingdom Accounting Standards and applicable law).

-The group financial statements are required by law and IFRS adopted by the EU to present fairly the financial position and performance of the group; the Companies Act 2006 provides in relation to such financial statements that references in the relevant part of that Act to financial statements giving a true and fair view are references to their achieving a fair presentation.
+The Group financial statements are required by law and IFRS adopted by the EU to present fairly the financial position and performance of the group; the Companies Act 2006 provides in relation to such financial statements that references in the relevant part of that Act to financial statements giving a true and fair view are references to their achieving a fair presentation.